TimothyRuszala/Swell/README.md

 ## Additional Features

-- _Send Request Directly to Endpoint_: You are able to immedeately send a request to an endpoint OR stage a request in your workspace for multi-level testing.
+- _Send Request Directly to Endpoint_: You are able to immediately send a request to an endpoint OR stage a request in your workspace for multi-level testing.
   <kbd><img src="./ReadMeGifs/Gifs/DirectSendRequest.gif"
        style="float: left; margin-right: 10px; margin-bottom : 30px; margin-top : 10px; border: 1px solid black;" /></kbd>
 - _Scripting in Swell_: Swell allows you to write assertion tests to aid in the test-driven development cycle of backend API services.